Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * No [Domain Counter](#GameConcepts_DomainCounters) may exist on a Trade Station.
 * Troops, Installations and Leaders may not exist on Trade Stations, and no Invasion Combat or bombardment may be conducted against them.
-* A player takes control of a Trade Station when she is the only one having ships in its System at the end of an action.
+* A player takes control of a Trade Station  if, at the end of an action, she has ships in its System.
 She retains control of it even if she stops having ships in the System, until another player takes control of it.
 * A player cannot lose control of a Trade Station for any reason if she has ships in its system.

 ## Other Board Elements